Max Scherzer: 2012

 Despite battling a late-season injury, Scherzer pitched successfully for the Tigers in the 2012 postseason, after they had won the AL Central division.
 He made three starts, going 1–0 with a 2.08 ERA, while striking out 26 batters over 171/3 innings.
 The Tigers reached the World Series, for the first of Scherzer's career, and opposed the San Francisco Giants.
-He started Game 4, yielded three earned runs in 61/3 innings while striking out eight batters, and received a no-decision as the Tigers lost the game in extra innings, 4−3.
+He started Game 4, yielded three earned runs in 61/3 innings while striking out eight batters, and received a no-decision as the Tigers lost the game in extra innings, 4–3.

 2013: First Cy Young Award

 After a win against the Tampa Bay Rays on June 28, 2013, Scherzer became the first Tigers pitcher to ever start a season 12–0, surpassing the 11–0 start from George Mullin in 1909.
-With a win against the Toronto Blue Jays on July 3, Scherzer also became the first major league starter to begin a season 13–0 since Roger Clemens in 1986.
+With a win against the Toronto Blue Jays on July 3, Scherzer became the first major league starter to begin a season 13–0 since Roger Clemens in 1986.
 The streak ended with a loss to the Texas Rangers on July 13.

 On July 1, Scherzer was selected by player vote to represent the American League in the 2013 All-Star Game, his first major league All-Star selection.
 On July 15, Jim Leyland, who managed the AL All-Star team this season and was also the Tigers manager, announced that he had chosen Scherzer as the AL's starting pitcher.
 Entering the All-Star break, Scherzer had a 13–1 record, 3.19 ERA, 0.98 WHIP, and 152 strikeouts in 129 2/3 innings pitched.
-He pitched a perfect 1-2-3 inning in the game, including striking out Joey Votto for one of three outs.
+He pitched a perfect 1–2–3 inning in the game, including striking out Joey Votto for one of three outs.

 On August 8, Scherzer recorded his 1,000th career strikeout when he fanned Jason Kipnis of the Cleveland Indians.
 With a win over the New York Mets on August 24, Scherzer became the third pitcher in major league history to start a season 19–1, following Clemens in 2001 and Rube Marquard in 1912.

-On September 20, after a 12–5 win over the Chicago White Sox, Scherzer became the first major league pitcher to reach 20 wins.
-Scherzer became the second Tigers pitcher to reach 20 wins since Bill Gullickson in 1991, following Verlander in 2011, and the 45th in Tigers history.
+On September 20, after a 12–5 win over the Chicago White Sox, Scherzer became the first major league pitcher of the season to reach 20 wins, making him the first Tigers pitcher to reach 20 wins since Justin Verlander in 2011, and the 45th time in Tigers history that a pitcher reached 20 wins in a season.
 He finished the regular season at 21–3, with a league-leading 0.97 WHIP, 2.90 ERA, and a career-high 240 strikeouts.
 He was the only 20-game winner in the majors in 2013.
 Scherzer's stellar season earned him the 2013 AL Cy Young Award, receiving 28 of 30 first-place votes.
 He also was the winner of the Players Choice Award for AL Outstanding Pitcher, and the Baseball Digest Pitcher of the Year—bestowed annually to one pitcher in the major leagues.